-

 Buying and Selling FAQs in Hawaii

-I just bought a used car and I have driven it once in six months because it's always in the shop.
+I just bought a used car and I have driven it once in 6 months because it's always in the shop.
 Does it count as a lemon?

-Unfortunately, at this point in time, Hawaii's Lemon Law only applies to new vehicles.
-The law does not apply to motor scooters, motorcycles, or mopeds, either.
+Unfortunately, at this point in time, Hawaii's lemon law only applies to new vehicles.
+Used vehicles are not covered under the lemon law.
+The law does not apply to motor scooters, motorcycles, or mopeds either.

 I bought a car on the mainland and am shipping it to my home.
 What's this "use tax" I have to pay?

 The use tax is similar to an import tax.
 It is a protective measure the state has taken to amass funding from residents buying less expensive products from the mainland and having them shipped to the islands.
-If every resident did this the state and counties would go broke from a lack of sales tax collected.
+Each county has its own process for handling imported cars from the mainland.
+Please check with the county of your residence to see what steps you may need to take to register an imported car.

 Do I have to pay a use tax if I buy a car on Oahu and have it shipped to Maui?